SixLabors/docs/articles/fonts/texthittesting.md

 int stringIndex = hit.StringIndex;
 bool trailing = hit.IsTrailing;
 ```

+`IsTrailing` records which side of the grapheme was hit.
+For left-to-right text, a point after the grapheme midpoint on the primary axis resolves to the trailing side.
+For right-to-left text, the visual side is reversed.
+Prefer [`GetCaretPosition(hit)`](xref:SixLabors.Fonts.TextMetrics.GetCaretPosition*) when you need caret geometry; it applies the side and direction rules for the resolved layout.

 [`TextHit`](xref:SixLabors.Fonts.TextHit) is meant to be passed straight back into the interaction APIs — [`GetCaretPosition(hit)`](xref:SixLabors.Fonts.TextMetrics.GetCaretPosition*), [`GetSelectionBounds(anchor, focus)`](xref:SixLabors.Fonts.TextMetrics.GetSelectionBounds*), [`GetWordMetrics(hit)`](xref:SixLabors.Fonts.TextMetrics.GetWordMetrics*).
 Those overloads consume the hit directly and apply the trailing-side and bidi rules internally, so callers do not need to compute the visual side themselves.